-If you wish to complain, contact the Head of School Caroline Wood or the Executive head teacher Sally Olford.
+If you wish to complain, contact the Head of School Caroline Wood.
 Appointments or contact details can be obtained from the school office.

 Frequently asked questions:

 - 1. What should I do if I think my child may have special educational needs?